stemgene/stemgene/README.md

 Here are a few notable projects that showcase my skills and achievements:

+### Large-scale Language Model Applications

+- **YouTube video content analyzer**.
+This app can audit a Youtube channel to get the summary and main topics of it.
+All you have to do is to input the video link or to pass a list of links.
+Once you select a video by clicking its thumbnail, you can view:

+    * A summary of the video
+    * the topics that are discussed in the video
+    * whether there are any sensitive topics discussed in the video

 ### Computer Vision Projects

 - **Breast Cancer Detection with Vision Transformers:**